yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 === TODO

+[ ] Improve self prunning so more objects are kept
 [ ] Spline sampling interior in non grid pattern
 [ ] There is but where transforms seems to be updating the input [ ] ALlow to filter rows in the instpector
-[ ] Add noise to position
+[ ] Hightlight the selector row from the inspector in the 3D [ ] Add noise to position
 [ ] Make vector from float's, maybe autopromote float -> vector3
 [ ] The sample spline is not honoring the uniform interval override value